Interest Rate and Currency Risks

 |If P&C’s transaction risk position in SEK represents exposure in foreign subsidiaries/branches within If with base currency other than SEK|

-Sampo plc’s transaction risk position is related to SEK denominated dividends paid by If P&C and to debt instruments in other currencies than euro.
+Sampo plc’s transaction risk position is related mainly to SEK denominated dividends paid by If P&C and to debt instruments in currencies other than euro.
+The asset portfolio may from time to time include assets denominated in foreign currencies.